Erdroy/MyHalp/README.md

  - **MyBundle** - Editor extension that helps creating asset bundles and loading them during runtime.

 ## You are using MyHalp?
 [Let us know!](https://github.com/Erdroy/MyHalp/issues)
-You can add an attachment logo of size 180x80 pixels.
+You can add an logo attachment of size 180x80 pixels, also don't forget about short description.

 ## Support/Contact
 If you have found an **issue** or you have some **suggestions**, send it in the **[Issues](https://github.com/Erdroy/MyHalp/issues)** section.